kevinid/molecule_generator/README.md

 - Numpy == 1.13.3
 - Scikit-learn== 0.19.1 (for the predictive model)

-To ease to installation process, a docker environment will be added to the repo in future release.
+To ease the installation process, a docker environment will be added to the repo in future release.

 ## Quick start